Alice1998/URS/README.md

 | deepseek-chat      | 6.12          | **6.92**         | 5.55                  | 6.58     | 5.43           | **5.89**        | 4.23     | 6.01 |

 Bolding indicates the presence of reverse order.

+This benchmark is currently under continuous improvement and the results are for reference only.
+Existing versions may contain rough questions.